The Spanish town that was evacuated by mistake

+In the 1960s, the Spanish government ordered the evacuation of a historic town for fear of predicted flooding due to a new reservoir.
+But that never happened.

 The medieval fortress city of Granadilla is a ghost town.
-Visitors can peer into the empty rooms, walk along the walled streets and see the city from atop the castle.
-But no one lives there — since all the residents were evicted in the 1960s.
+Visitors can peer into the empty rooms, walk along the walled streets and see the city from the castle’s top.
+But no one has lived there since all the residents were evicted in the 1960s.

 Founded by Muslims in the 9th century, Granadilla, located in the province of Cáceres, in western Spain and on the border with Portugal, occupied a strategic location and allowed its occupants to guard the Ruta de la Plata, an ancient trade and travel route that crossed , from north to south, part of what are now the regions of Andalusia, Extremadura, Castilla y León and Asturias.